abdelazizmohamad11/Weather-Forecast-App-c-/README.md

 - **Foreca API** for fetching weather data.
 - other location and city api's
 ## Screenshots
-(Include some screenshots of the app here)
+Go to screenshots folder to see how the app works in real examples.

 ## Setup and Installation
 1. Clone the repository: